Natural parameterized quantum circuit

-The adaptive learning rates combined with the inherent QNG substantially improves the training of VQAs.
+The adaptive learning rates combined with the inherent QNG can improve the training of VQAs.
 We initialise the NPQC with parameter $\boldsymbol{\theta}_\text{r}$ and choose any desired initial state via \eqref{eq:initial_npqc}.
-Then, we proceed to train the VQA for a few iterations .
+Then, we proceed to train the VQA for a few iterations with the adaptive learning rates.
 After a few training iterations, the parameter of the NPQC $\boldsymbol{\theta}$ may not be close to $\boldsymbol{\theta}_\text{r}$ anymore and the QFIM can acquire substantial off-diagonal entries.
 At this point, our assumption $\mathcal{F}=I$ breaks down and we switch to a heuristic learning rate.
-Nonetheless, improving the initial training iterations can already give us a major speed up in training VQAs.
+Nonetheless, improving the initial training iterations can already give us a speed up in training VQAs.